jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab3_Multi-Output Circuits.md

 ```

-We can also run simulation and see the result like below:
+We can also run the simulation and see the result below:

 <div align=center><img src="imgs/v1/20.png" alt="drawing" width="900"/></div>

-Add the appropriate board related master XDC file to the project and edit it to include the related
+Add the appropriate board-related master XDC file to the project and edit it to include the related
 pins, assigning a to btn3-btn2, b to btn1-btn0, and product to LED3-LED0, you can refer to the ```Part-3-3-1```

 ## Conclusion